Complete Guide to the Master of Counseling Degree

 What Can You Do With a Master’s Degree in Counseling?

 Before pursuing your master’s degree in counseling, you may be wondering about your job options.
-The career you pursue may depend on your interests, if you specialized during your degree, and whether you’re eligible to obtain licensure in your state.
+The career you pursue depends on your interests, if you specialized during your degree, and whether you’re eligible to obtain licensure in your state.

 With a master’s degree in counseling, you may be prepared to work in a K-12 school, university, career coaching center, mental health clinic or treatment center, hospital, government, or private practice.